tegenton/Ink-Reader-Nephilim/grammar.md

               -> 'As ~ enters the battlefield, choose a basic land type.'
               -> object ' is the chosen type.'
               -> object ' can’t attack unless defending player controls an Island.'
+              -> 'Players skip their untap steps.'
+              -> 'You may have Vesuvan Doppelganger enter the battlefield as a copy of any creature on the battlefield, except it doesn’t copy that creature’s color and it has “At the beginning of your upkeep, you may have this creature become a copy of target creature, except it doesn’t copy that creature’s color and it has this ability.”'

 activatedAbility -> costs ': ' effect